Born in 1919, La, Ghana

 Died in 2012, Accra, Ghana

 Ataa Oko was born in La, a town near Accra, Ghana.
-He works as a fisherman, then as an employee in cocoa plantations.
-Apprentice carpenter since 1936, he made his first figurative coffins around 1945 and open his own workshop in his hometown.
-Growing old, he makes more rarely coffins, only on occasional command.
+He made a living first as a fisherman, then as a worker on cocoa plantations.
+Beginning in 1936, he trained as a carpenter and created his first figurative coffins around 1945, eventually opening his own workshop in his hometown.
+In later years, he rarely made coffins, producing them only on special commission.

-Ataa Oko worked with Regula Tschumi until his death in December of 2012.
+Ataa Oko collaborated with Regula Tschumi until his death in December 2012.